tnm/hsk/README.md

 ### Modes

-- Focus mode: Hide all buttons and navigation.
+- Focus mode: Hide most buttons and settings.
 Escape to exit.
 - Shuffle mode: Randomize the order of cards.
 Arrows still work to navigate.
 - Dark mode: Toggle with the button in the top right.
 Preference is saved.